List of The Blacklist characters: Dembe Zuma

 In season 9, Dembe has become an FBI agent.
 His ways with Reddington have been split up, their friendship was over.
 In "The Skinner", he was hurt by an explosion and left in the hospital.
 He was visited by the Task Force, after which they decided to track the Skinner down and reunite with Red.
 In "The Skinner: Conclusion", he recovered and joined them as a fifth member.

 The relationship between Dembe and Red are shown to decline throughout the season.
-In "The SPK", he arrested Robert Vesco, taking the opportunity to get Red's stolen 50 million dollars; In "Benjamin T. Okara", Reddington failed a meeting with Jovan Lović because of Dembe's membrance as an agent; In "Dr. Roberta Sand, PhD", it is revealed that Dembe betrayed Red and gave the letter about his identity to Liz, in direct contradiction to his instructions.
+In "The SPK", he arrested Robert Vesco, taking the opportunity to get Red's stolen 50 million dollars; on "Benjamin T. Okara", Reddington failed a meeting with Jovan Lović because of Dembe's membrane as an agent; In "Dr. Roberta Sand, PhD", it is revealed that Dembe betrayed Red and gave the letter about his identity to Liz, in direct contradiction to his instructions.

 In "Boukman Baptiste", Dembe is asked to leave the group as Red wouldn’t be able to work with him anymore after what he had done, and what role in Liz’s death he had played.
 After Cooper rejects to complete his willing, it is revealed that Dembe managed to successfully run Red’s ruining empire for two years after he had vanished.
 Forced to put all his cards on a table, Dembe saves his job and continues the search of the man who sent VanDyke to kill Elizabeth.

+In the series finale, Dembe is arrested for tipping Red off, but he refuses to escape with his old friend.
+While trying to defuse a tense situation, Dembe is shot in the neck by Congressman Arthur Hudson who is then immediately killed by Red.
+Thanks to Red getting Dembe treatment and donating his own blood, Dembe survives his wounds.
+However, while the Attorney General decides not to file charges against Dembe, he fires him from the FBI.
+Dembe tells Cooper that he had already decided to get out of a life where he is always in front of or behind guns and sadly reflects on the end of the Task Force, death and the adventure that they had all shared because of Red being in their lives.